opendocsg/slw-judgments-backfill/2017_SGHC_82/report.md

 knowledge when assisting the 1st Defendant as part of the conspiracy.
 He did not merely passively benefit from the conspiracy.
 He controlled the SSI group and actively engaged and dealt with the

 Plaintiff’s clients that had been transferred to the SSI group.
-Given that the 5th Defendant was the controlling director of the SSI group at the material time and thus the directing mind and will of these companies, his knowledge can be imputed to the three companies comprising the SSI group (see _Parakou Shipping Pte Ltd (in liquidation) v Liu Cheng Chan_ [2017] SGHC 15 (“ _Parakou Shipping_ ”) at [147], citing _Bilta (UK) Ltd (in liquidation) v Nazir (No 2)_ [2015] 2 WLR 1168).
+Given that the 5th Defendant was the controlling director of the SSI group at the material time and thus the directing mind and will of these companies, his knowledge can be imputed to the three companies comprising the SSI group (see _Parakou Shipping Pte Ltd (in liquidation) v Liu Cheng Chan_ <span class="citation">[2017] SGHC 15</span> (“ _Parakou Shipping_ ”) at [147], citing _Bilta (UK) Ltd (in liquidation) v Nazir (No 2)_ [2015] 2 WLR 1168).
 Accordingly, I find that

 the 3rd Defendant’s assistance is dishonest.